maxisam/dotnet-format-plus/README.md

 ## Features

 -   Dotnet format
+-   Mono repo support by using dotnet config file to configure dotnet format
+-   Problem Matcher for dotnet format
 -   JSCPD
 -   Generate reports as GitHub Action artifact
 -   Generate reports as comment on PR